 The spermatic cord refers to a collection of vessels, nerves and ducts that run to and from the testes.
 They are surrounded by fascia, forming a cord-like structure.

-This article will look at the anatomical course of the spermatic cord, its coverings, contents and clinical correlations.
+This article will look at the anatomy of the spermatic cord – its anatomical course, contents, and clinical correlations.

 The anatomical course of the spermatic cord is relatively short, beginning in the inferior abdomen and ending in the scrotum.